bjackman/locali-ci/README.md

 Needed features (high to low priority):

- - Need a way to delete stored results
  - Need a way for test command to report "error" as distinguished from failure.
  - Support running tests that don't need worktrees.
  - Store output and artifacts.
 WIP but: